sajeetharan/SajeeWeb/blog/2020/06/2020-06-15-how-to-resolve-cosmos-db-x-ms-partitionkey-error/index.md

 ---
-title: "How to resolve : Cosmos DB x-ms-partitionkey Error"
+title: 'How to resolve : Cosmos DB x-ms-partitionkey Error'
-utcDate: "2020-06-15"
+Date: '2020-06-15'
 categories:
-  - "azure"
+  - azure
-  - "cosmosdbsdk"
+  - cosmosdbsdk
-  - "microsoft"
+  - microsoft
-  - "nodejs"
+  - nodejs
-  - "python"
+  - python
-  - "vscode"
+  - vscode
 tags:
-  - "cosmosdb"
+  - cosmosdb
-  - "javascript"
+  - javascript
-  - "partitionkey"
+  - partitionkey
-  - "sdk"
+  - sdk
-coverImage: "azure2.jpg"
+coverImage: azure2.jpg
+utcDate: '2025-04-24T09:52:37.837Z'
 ---

 One of the most repeated question that i came across on stackoverflow on the tag #Cosmosdb is that how to resolve the error **"The partition key supplied in x-ms-partitionkey header has fewer components than defined in the the collection"**